-As winter creeps ever closer, it seems the time has come once again to brace ourselves for Hallowe’en and to bar our doors against all the vile and twisted creatures of the underworld, soon to wake from their unnatural slumber.
-Naturally, such an occasion will call for the stiffest of drinks to see us through the long night and this year, I’ll be looking towards Ardbeg distillery for my dose of dutch courage.
+As winter creeps ever closer, it seems the time has come once again that we must brace ourselves for Hallowe’en and bar our door against the vile and twisted creatures of the night, soon to wake from their unnatural slumber.
+Naturally, such an occasion calls for the very stiffest of drinks and this year, I’ll be looking towards Ardbeg distillery for my dose of Dutch courage.

 Scotland is a country with a long and oftentimes dark history, but the Isle of Islay, in spite of its relatively small size, seems to have more than its fair share of terrible tales to tell.
-A small island off the western coast, Islay has a population of just 3000 people, but it is a land abundant with spirits, in more ways than one…
+A small island off the western coast, Islay has a population of just 3000 people but it is a land abundant with spirit, in more ways than one…

 Many years ago, on a bitter October evening, a pair of mainlanders working at the distillery were forced to leave their posts and head into the cold air to investigate a blockage in the plants water supply.
-Cautiously making their way up the hill, their lanterns flickering in the wind, the men huddled together for warmth and reassurance against the great unknown of the surrounding hillside, which was slowly being swallowed up by the blackness of night.
+Cautiously making their way up the hill, their lanterns flickering in the wind, the men huddled together for warmth and reassurance against the great unknown of the surrounding hillside as it was slowly swallowed up by the blackness of night.

-Ardbeg had long since been drawing its water from Loch Uigeadail, the ‘dark and mysterious place’, and it was in this direction the two men headed.
-As they drew near the place known as ‘Airigh Nam Beist‘, where the ruin of some ancient croft lay crumbling in the mud, the men froze in terror, as a hideous shriek pierced the night air.
+Ardbeg had long since been drawing its water from Loch Uigeadail, the ‘dark and mysterious place’ and it was in that direction the two men headed.
+As they drew near the eerie place known as ‘Airigh Nam Beist‘, where the ruin of some ancient croft lay crumbling in the mud, the men froze in terror as a hideous shriek pierced the night air.
 For what must have seemed an eternity, they stood in total silence, daring not even to breathe in case they should alert whatever demonic thing could have produced such a noise.